ndabAP/vue-go-example/README.md

 ### Backend

 You need at least Go 1.11 which includes module support.
+You don't have to place this application into the `GOPATH`!
 Dependencies are defined inside `go.mod`.
 To start the server, simply enter:

 ```bash
 $ PORT=3000 go run cmd/vue-go-example/main.go